mionova/100DaysOfCode-Challenge/README.md

 **Date**: September 3, 2021

 **Today's JavaScript Progress**: Continued coding the Blackjack game.
-I am dedicating roughly an hour per day, so it may take me a few days.
+I'm spending only an hour per day on the project, so it may take a while to complete.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-097)
 &nbsp;